Daily aspirin therapy can be a lifesaving option, but it's not for everyone. Get the facts before considering a daily aspirin.By Mayo Clinic Staff

 Aspirin interferes with your blood's clotting action.
 When you bleed, your blood's clotting cells, called platelets, build up at the site of your wound.
 The platelets help form a plug that seals the opening in your blood vessel to stop bleeding.

-You shouldn't start daily aspirin therapy on your own in an effort to prevent a heart attack.
+Talk with your doctor about whether daily aspirin therapy might help you prevent a heart attack.
 Your doctor may suggest daily aspirin therapy if:

 - You've already had a heart attack or stroke